DCotterill/halixia-hugo/content/ma/manage-bills-244.md

 layout: static
 ---

-Minimise and manage bills for extra peace of mind
+Minimise and manage bills for extra peace of mind.

 Guide to how to manage your bills closely to avoid penalties and start cutting out anything that is not a necessity.
 Check regularly to stay on top of things.